 Stretch marks develop when your skin is stretched beyond its capacity.
 A lot of factors (discussed later in this article) can stretch your skin, causing rapid and abrupt changes in the elastin and collagen fibers.
 Both elastin and collagen fibers support the skin to keep it healthy.
 The abnormal stretching damages these fibers.
 As your skin tries to heal itself, stretch marks develop.

 During the early stages, the stretch marks may appear reddish and purple.
+When collagen and elastin fibers stretch to the point of damage or rupturing and blood vessels dilate, the reddish-purple stretch marks are formed.
+This is commonly seen in pregnant women and is called striae gravidarum (2).
 They may also appear pinkish and reddish-brown, depending on your skin tone.
 Early stretch marks can be a bit itchy and feel slightly raised when you run your fingers on them.

 Purple stretch marks do not develop everywhere.
 They develop on specific parts.